lisapro/ice_brom_pic/README.md

 ### difference.py
 This Gui is made for visualizing the results of modelling experiments.
-It calculates the differences between experiment file and baseline file, and plots this difference
-Only water and ice for now
+It calculates the differences between experiment file and baseline file, and plots this difference, only water and ice for now
 ## How to use
 1. After running any of the scripts, the dialogue window will be opened You must choose the folder containing the output from IPBM,